-This is the basic email you’ll send to an influencer when you want to make an initial introduction.
+This the basic email you’ll send to an influencer when you want to make an initial introduction.
 You’re not looking to set up anything specific.
 You just want to create an initial point of contact.

 You’ll want to keep your subject line short, descriptive and to the point.
 Here are some sample subject lines:

 - quick introduction from a fellow industry professional